Human rights in Egypt: Freedom of speech

-On 15 June 2020, Egyptian security forces arrested five relatives of US-based dissident Mohamed Soltan in an attempt to pressure him into dropping the lawsuit against former Prime Minister of Egypt.
-In early June 2020, Soltan filed a lawsuit under the US' Torture Victim's Protection Act against Former Prime Minister Hazem El Beblawi, on overseeing 21 months of torture and ill-treatment.
-In 2013 he was arrested for documenting Rabaa massacre.
+On 15 June 2020, Egyptian security forces arrested five relatives of US-based dissident Mohamed Soltan in an attempt to pressure him into dropping the lawsuit against the former Prime Minister of Egypt.
+In early June 2020, Soltan filed a lawsuit under the US' Torture Victim Protection Act against Former Prime Minister Hazem El Beblawi, on overseeing 21 months of torture and ill-treatment.
+In 2013 he was arrested for documenting the Rabaa massacre.

 In July 2020, the government of Egypt was accused of unfairly arresting United States citizens and human rights activists who criticized or spoke against the Egyptian government.
 The victims stated that the country has been silencing them by harassing and threatening their relatives living in Egypt.

 According to ABC News, in July 2020 Egyptian authorities arrested 10 doctors and six journalists to stifle criticism about the handling of the COVID-19 pandemic in Egypt by the government led by President Abdel Fattah el-Sisi.

 On 30 June 2020, Egyptian authorities reportedly arrested healthcare workers and journalists, who complained about lack of hospital protective gears and criticized the state's response to the COVID-19 pandemic.
 Egyptian authorities also arrested doctors who reported COVID-19 cases without authorization.
 Doctors recounted threats delivered via WhatsApp, official letters or in person.
 As of 15 July 2020, a human rights group documented the arrest of at least six doctors and two pharmacists.
 Seven members of the Egyptian Medical Syndicate, a quasi-government body that represents healthcare workers, have also been detained for discussing COVID-19 on social media.

 On 27 July 2020, an Egyptian court sentenced five female social media influencers to two years in jail, including a fine of (approximately £14,600 stg), for posting videos on TikTok.
 The ruling accused the defendants of posting indecent videos and violating public morals.
 The arrests highlighted a social divide in a deeply conservative country over what constitutes individual freedoms and social norms.
 It was the first sentence issued by a court against female social media influencers in Egypt, after a series of arrests that mostly targeted women who were popular on TikTok.

 On 4 August 2020, several celebrities wrote a letter to the Egyptian authorities to free prominent activist Sanaa Seif and other political prisoners.
 She has been held in pre-trial detention in Cairo since June.
 Seif is a film editor, who worked on the highly acclaimed documentary The Square.
 She is the sister of jailed activist Alaa Abd El-Fattah, who was one of the leading voices during the 2011 uprising that led to the ousting of then-president Hosni Mubarak in 2011.